 How Do I Prepare For My MRI?

 Patients should be aware of any metal implanted inside of their body and inform the Radiologist and MRI technologist of any implants prior to being scanned at our Los Angeles office.
 Patients may eat regularly before an exam, and as soon as the usual 30 to 60 minute scan is completed, patients may return to their normal activities.

 We recommend that patients wear loose, comfortable clothing such as a jogging suit.
 Metal objects such as keys, watches, jewelry, dentures, credit cards and other metallic belongings should be left at home or with whoever accompanies the patient.
 Metal clips, fasteners, buttons, locks, eyelets, etc. on clothing may interfere with the exam.
 No deodorant or cosmetics should be worn during the exam.

 Patients are first introduced to the technologist and any questions are answered.
 Patients lie on a padded table.
 The table will raise and automatically position patients for the exam in the tube-like cylinder.
 Patients are able to communicate with the technologist via an intercom system.
 Once in place, a radio wave is emitted which captures images of the body at various angles at one time.
 The release of the radio wave will create a thumping noise.

-While our exams do not cause discomfort directly, patients with physical limitations might anticipate a problem with remaining still during the time when images are being taken by one of the best MRI Los Angeles has to offer.
+While MRI exams do not cause discomfort directly, patients with physical limitations might anticipate a problem with remaining still during the time when images are being taken.
 Every effort is made to keep patients comfortable during the procedure, which includes using bolsters or straps to help with positioning.